Some Useful Advice on Travelling with Kids in Mexico

 Convenience and corner stores, which are found all over Mexico, sell mainly snacks like crisps and soft drinks.
 Unfortunately they are not a great option to pick up some basic food unlike in other countries as their selections are very restricted.
 Mexicans still buy their fruit and vegetables at streets stalls or the local markets, which can be found in all larger villages/towns and then buy dry goods from the larger super markets.

 Supermarkets offer a wide range of groceries, dry goods and every day basics.
-Sadly though, they sell much less fresh food, unless you visit a superstore.
+Sadly though, they sell much less fresh food, unless you visit a large superstore.

 Nappies and other baby essentials: